ksbharaj/meusberger_scraper/README.md

 ## Step 5: extract_stp_file.py

-This script extracts all the individual STEP files, storing them in a folder of your choice.
+This script extracts all the individual STEP files from the STEP file produced by Step 4, and stores them in a folder location of your choice.

 ### Example Usage: